Hemolytic Uremic Syndrome (HUS)

 Are there different types of HUS?

 Yes.
-HUS is considered a syndrome because it is a combination of findings that may have different causes.
+HUS is considered a syndrome because it may have different causes.
 In most cases, HUS occurs after a severe bowel infection with certain toxic strains of the bacteria called E. coli.
 It may also occur in response to certain medicines, but this is rare.
 Even more rarely, HUS occurs for unknown reasons.
-This fact sheet primarily focuses on the type of HUS that occurs in infants and children as a result of an E. coli infection.
+This article primarily focuses on the type of HUS that occurs in infants and children due to an E. coli infection.

 What are the symptoms of HUS?

 HUS generally occurs in children who have had an illness involving diarrhea (usually bloody).
 Most children fully recover from their bowel illness without developing HUS.
-However, a small percentage will become pale and have less energy, due to the progression to HUS.
+However, a small percentage become pale and have less energy due to HUS progression.
 Their urine output may also decrease, but a loss of color in the skin is the most striking symptom.

 How does HUS start?

 HUS from E. coli infections results when bacterial toxins cross the intestines into the bloodstream and damage the tiny blood vessels.
 Common causes of the toxic E. coli may come from:

 - exposure to contaminated water

 HUS occurs most often in certain regions, such as the Pacific Northwest and Argentina.

 How does HUS affect the kidneys?